 Movement Science prepares students for careers in different health related disciplines, such as medicine, physical therapy, occupational therapy, physical rehabilitation, and biomedical research.
 The curriculum includes coursework, laboratory research opportunities and hands on learning experiences that focus on understanding the control, mechanics, and physiology of human movement.
 The program culminates with a B.S. degree in Movement Science with emphasis in three disciplines:

 Biomechanics applies principles of mechanics to human movement.
 Biomechanics courses offer good preparation for graduate studies in biomechanics, ergonomics, prosthetics, physical therapy or rehabilitation medicine.

-Motor Control examines the ways movement is learned and controlled through neural and behavioral mechanisms.
-Motor control knowledge can be applied in physical and occupational therapy careers, as well as physical education, coaching, music and the arts, and ergonomics.
+Motor Control examines the ways movement is learned and controlled across the lifespan through neural and behavioral mechanisms that include cognitive factors.
+Motor control knowledge can be applied in physical and occupational therapy careers, as well as other health professions.

 Top 5 Reasons to Study Movement Science at U-M

 2. Excellent graduate school preparation

 The Movement Science (MOVESCI) major strives to fully develop the intellectual abilities of each student during their learning experiences in the School of Kinesiology.
 The program emphasizes the study of human movement from biological and behavioral perspectives across the lifespan.
 The Movement Science program achieves their mission by offering a diversified program that includes introductory and advanced coursework, research, and laboratory experiences.
 Success is evaluated by the academic and professional placement of graduates.